AndrewEckel/LeastAverageImage/README.md

 ```

 The first command should create 3 PPM files in the output directory, and the second should create an additional 33.

+You can use the Windows batch file in the `output` directory to convert the PPM files to TIF, but first you'll need to install ImageMagick and [add its location to your PATH](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).

 ## Compiling and testing on a Mac or other UNIX-based OS